Kroger Rewards World Mastercard® review

 As a grocery store-branded credit card, this Kroger card leans heavily on purchases from its grocery store ecosystem to deliver solid reward rates and potential savings.
 But how does it compare to other grocery store cards?

 The Blue Cash Preferred® from American Express lets you earn 6 percent cash back at any U.S. supermarket up to $6,000 in purchases per year, followed by 1 percent, making it easier to spend how and where you want while still earning cash back.
+Annual fee: $0 introductory annual fee for the first year, then $95.

 Meanwhile, the Chase Freedom Flex bonus categories typically include grocery stores each year, as well as superstores that offer grocery delivery and pickup.